 Get a Thorough Explanation

 It appears that the sales experience through Revel is strongly correlated with the sales agent opening the account.
-Merchants with specific or unusual point-of-sale needs should be sure to voice those needs before signing up and ensure that they receive a satisfactory explanation of how Revel will fit into their payment environment.
-Additionally, merchants should consider seeking a third-party statement audit to find and eliminate fees that could potentially be hidden in their Revel Advantage contracts.
+Businesses with specific or unusual point-of-sale needs should be sure to voice those needs before signing up and ensure that they receive a satisfactory explanation of how Revel will fit into their payment environment.
+Additionally, business owners should consider seeking a third-party statement audit to find and eliminate fees that could potentially be hidden in their Revel Advantage contracts.